ericjaystevens/slashparse/README.md

 # slashparse
 Go module for parsing slash commands

-This is in Beta and updates will break things, I'm not exactly sure how it will all turn out.
+This is in the proof of concept stages of development, I'm not exactly sure how it will all turn out or if it has a lot of value.

+## Design Goals

+1. Support many Go implementation of Slash commands,
+1. Provide useful tooling to generate help docs and autocompletion in popular formats
+1. Be opinionated about standardization and conventions in Slash commands.
+1. Use text like YAML or JSON to define a command in an effort to make definitions multi-platform and easy to translate to other written languages.

 ### How to use